ParadigmFoundation/kosu-monorepo/packages/kosu-docs/docs/overview/governance.md

 ### Voting: Committing

 Any holder of _Kosu_ tokens, even if staking as a Validator or Poster, may choose to vote during a challenge period with their tokens.
-The voting process uses a commit-reveal scheme to hide voter decisions and ensure voters don't switch their vote based on the winning outcome.
+The voting process uses a commit-reveal scheme to hide voter decisions and ensure that voters do not switch their vote based on the winning outcome.
 The _commit period_ begins as soon as a challenge is made and lasts the number of blocks specified in the `constructor`.
 During the commit period, voters signal their vote with the `commitVote` [method](https://docs.kosu.io/kosu-system-contracts/Voting.html#commitvote) and the following parameters:

 -   `_pollId`: Poll index to act upon
 -   `_vote`: Hash encoded vote (i.e. for a binary poll, 0 signifies 'against' and 1 signifies 'in favor')